CrashOverride85/zc95/docs/Patterns.md

 ## Predicament
 Designed for predicament bondage scenarios.
 I'm finding this difficult to explain, so hopefully some examples will help.
 Requires at least one input, ideally two, connected to the Trigger1 & Trigger2 ports.
-Based on the settings, delivers a shock based on which inputs have been trigged.
+Based on the settings, delivers a shock based on which inputs have been triggered.
 For example, if two foot pedals are used, it can deliver a shock unless both are kept pressed (this is the default settings).

 ### Menu options